AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ## Known issues {#known-issues}

 * If you are upgrading your [!DNL Experience Manager] instance from 6.5 to 6.5.10.0 version, you can view `RRD4JReporter` exceptions in the `error.log` file.
-Restart the instance to resolve the issue.
+To resolve the issue, restart the instance.

 * If you install [!DNL Experience Manager] 6.5 Service Pack 5 or a previous service pack on [!DNL Experience Manager] 6.5, the runtime copy of your assets custom workflow model (created in `/var/workflow/models/dam`) is deleted.
 To retrieve your runtime copy, Adobe recommends to synchronize the design-time copy of the custom workflow model with its runtime copy using the HTTP API: